sjoerdvankreel/firefly-synth-2/README.md

 ## Osci
 * Note: it would be wise to set the osci mod matrix to oversample if you use either the dedicated FM generator or the inter-osci FM mods.
 * Comes with unison stereo spread, detune, phase offset, 2 new ones: voice blend and phase offset randomization (gets rid off the phasing effect).
+* For "fm" mode, a 3-op FM generator with 3x3 matrix, unit delay on the feedback path, free or rational (0.25 or 1:4) C:M ratios, choice of linear or exponential FM.
 * For "wave" mode, get 6 sub-oscis, 2 fixed waveforms, 2 pwm-modulatable waveforms, 1 hardsync-capable waveform, and 1 dsf generator.
-* For "fm" mode, a 3-op FM generator with 3x3 matrix, unit delay on the feedback path, free or rational (0.25 or 1:4) C:M ratios, choice of linear or exponential FM.
 * There are loads of new waveforms, see credits below.
 I stole a bunch of properly BLEP'ed algo's.
 These also include fully BLEP'ed hardsync versions of saw/sqr/tri.
 These are superior to FF1's hardsync-anything, so hardsync-anything is out.
+* For "string" mode:
+  * Brought back the "frozen noise" from infernal synth.
+  * Continous white-to-pink-to-brown noise, uniform or gaussian.
+  * Comes with unison stereo spread, detune, voice blend (new unison param).
+  * Finally does proper pitch shifting.
+Accomplished by replacing circular buffer by fractional delay line.
+  * This one doubles as a noise osci and string osci.
+Turn the excite param all the way up for full-on noise.
+  * Don't know if this is still karplus-strong, or waveguides, or anywhere in between, or something else.
+It's different from the one in FF1 in any case.
+  * Also new, excite param controls how much new noise to feedback into the delay line (for bowed strings).
+Optional LPF/HPF for more control of the feedback loop.

 ## Osci mod matrix
 * Oversampling applies to all osci's (not string).